oit-ipbl/robots/robot_control/robot_control_01.md

 ...
 /base_scan # Virtual laser range finder's data
 ...
-/cmd_vel # Velocity command to robot
+/cmd_vel # Velocity command to the robot
 ...
-/image   # Picture grabbed by virtual camera
+/image   # Picture grabbed by the virtual camera
 ...
 /odom    # Robot's position with some errors
 ...